Industrial Edge Intelligence Platform

 Founder & CTO · VantEdge Intelligence

-Bill Edenfield spent years managing manufacturing production environments overseeing production systems where the quality and latency of sensor data had direct consequences on output quality and throughput.
+Bill Edenfield spent years managing and overseeing production systems where the quality and latency of sensor data had direct consequences on output quality and throughput.

 The persistent challenge of managing noisy, bandwidth-heavy sensor streams in constrained industrial environments became the foundation of VantEdge Intelligence.
-Bill designed and built the entire four-stage pipeline — from mathematical concept to working proof-of-concept — and is currently validating the technology with leading industrial IoT platform partners.
+Bill designed and built the entire four-stage pipeline — from mathematical concept to working proof-of-concept — delivering deterministic sub-LSB fidelity and actionable signal preservation from legacy hardware that the industry assumed required replacement.
+He is currently validating the technology with leading industrial IoT platform partners.

 VantEdge Intelligence is based in the Atlanta Metropolitan Area and is actively seeking partnerships with industrial automation OEMs, IIoT platform providers, and edge hardware manufacturers.